We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Lactic acid’s molecules aren’t as small as glycolic acid.
 Therefore, it may not penetrate the skin as well as glycolic acid.

-However, lactic acid is typically less irritating to the skin than glycolic acid, according to an article in the journal
+However, lactic acid is typically less irritating to the skin than glycolic acid, according to

 Salicylic acid is especially effective on very oily skin and when you have blackheads in addition to acne pimples.
 Both glycolic and salicylic acid can be effective acne fighters.

-The final word on acids
+A final word on acids

 Salicylic acid and glycolic acid can pair well together as spot treatments.
 But retinol and glycolic acid may be too drying for most people.